davidwong001/Consumer-Behavior-Analysis/README.md

 ```
 ![image](https://github.com/davidwong001/Consumer-Behavior-Analysis/assets/146798360/ecd1dd29-5f07-40f5-a1e0-76597b2fb542)

-### #4 Which customers make the most purchases?
+### #4 Which customer group makes the most purchases?
 - Used this query to see that Gen X and Boomers make the most purchases at this store.
 Millennials are much smaller, but can definitely climb up as time goes on.
-- The Silent generation is the smallest segment however.
+- However, the Silent generation is the smallest segment.
+- A minor flaw to this finding is that the base sizes for each generations are different.
+It currently lines up with the idea that the more people there are, the more sales there would be.
+- Reflecting on this, we can calculate an average of sales per customer for each generation, which would give us a more accurate conclusion.
 ```sql
 SELECT [Index] = CASE WHEN [Generation] = 'Gen Z' THEN 1
                       WHEN [Generation] = 'Millennials' THEN 2